Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Proposed Hybrid Algorithm for EVCP using Quantum Annealing and Genetic Algorithms

-Fig. \ref{figure_exp_1} shows the output from just quantum annealing, while \ref{figure_exp_2} shows the output from the proposed quantum annealing + genetic algorithm.
+Fig. \ref{figure_exp_1} shows the output from just quantum annealing, while Fig. \ref{figure_exp_2} shows the output from the proposed quantum annealing + genetic algorithm.
 These graphs are plotted using the sample EVCP~(5,3,3) dataset.
-As we can see from Fig. \ref{figure_exp_2}, the score is much better.
+As it can be seen from Fig. \ref{figure_exp_2}, the score is lower with respect to Fig. \ref{figure_exp_1}.
+The lower the score is, the better the placement of charger is.
 The placement of the chargers also looks to be better intuitively.

-This strategy does have some drawbacks that we would like to point out.
+This strategy does have some drawbacks that the authors would like to point out.
 The algorithm will fail entirely if the genetic algorithm used is not capable of solving the problem independently, due to either a poor crossover and mutation strategy, or a bad choice of hyper-parameters.
 It might be advisable to perform some kind of search to find the best parameters possible, and extensive experimentation needs to be done to find the right crossover and mutation strategies, depending on the specific problem.